St Paul's Church, Low Moor

 The MU is an international organisation.
 It was founded in 1876 by Mary Sumner at a meeting in Swinton.
 It was to provide a forum, in which to unite members of all social classes, helping them to support one another in bringing up their children.
 She was not a public speaker and at first her husband had to speak for her.
 He encouraged her and told her to speak from the heart.
 Her talks were soon inspired by her faith.
 A faith that was practical and down to earth.
 At first it was a parochial organisation and then the Bishop of Winchester made it a diocesan organisation and the concept rapidly spread.
 Mary died in 1921.
 She is buried with her husband in Winchester Cathedral.

-Who do i get in contact with a St Pauls church about it?
+Who do I get in contact with a St Pauls church about it?

 Lynda who works very hard to facilitate all the meetings and events and can be contacted on this email link = Click here to contact Lynda about the Mothers' Union